Crazy Taxi 3: High Roller

 Crazy Taxi 3: High Roller is a 2002 racing video game and the third in Sega's Crazy Taxi series.
 It was originally released for the Xbox, followed by an arcade release under the title Crazy Taxi: High Roller for the Sega Chihiro game board and then a Microsoft Windows release.
-It expands on the previous two games with additional locations, taxis and other features.
+It expands on the previous two games with an additional location, more taxis, and other features.

 High Roller received a 69 out of 100 score at review aggregator Metacritic indicating mixed or average reviews.
-Critics appreciated the inclusion of the characters, vehicles and open worlds from the previous two games, but noted that the new locale, Glitter Oasis, suffered from framerate issues.
+Critics praised the inclusion of the characters, vehicles and open worlds from the previous two entries, but criticized the game's performance issues.

 Gameplay

 Crazy Taxi 3 features the environments from the previous two games and a new environment similar to Las Vegas.

 Crazy Taxi 3 is a score attack game.
 The player controls one of several taxi drivers in a fictional city, looking for fares and then taking them to their destination in the fastest time possible.
 The player must perform this task while time still remains on an overall gameplay clock.
 Passengers looking for rides are indicated by an overhead marker that is colored to represent the distance to their intended destination.
 The color marker ranges from red indicating short trips, to yellow for intermediate distances, and to green indicating long ones.
 When a passenger is picked up, the player is awarded additional time on the countdown time.
 Furthermore, a second countdown timer is started, representing how quickly the passenger needs to be at their destination.
 While a passenger is in the taxi, a large green arrow is shown on the player's HUD that points in the general direction of the passenger's destination to help guide the player through the map.

 The player can use special "crazy stunt" moves, such as drifts, jumps, and near misses, and consecutive combos of these, to earn extra money from the passenger during the trip.
 If the destination is reached in time, the player is paid based on distance driven with a possible time bonus based on how quickly the destination was reached.
 If the passenger's countdown strikes zero, he or she will exit the taxi without paying and the player will be required to look for another fare.
 The game continues in this mode as long as time remains on the main clock.
 Once the clock reaches zero, the game is over and the player is ranked and rated based on the total earned.